Jack Lynn (soccer): Loan to San Antonio FC

 On September 16, 2022, Lynn was loaned to USL Championship side San Antonio FC for the remainder of the 2022 season with the right to recall.
 Lynn would make his first appearance for the club the next day when he came on as a 62nd minute substitute for Ignacio Bailone in a 1–1 draw with New Mexico United.
 On October 1, Lynn started for the first time during his loan before he was taken off in the 64th minute for Bailone in a 1–0 victory over Pittsburgh Riverhounds.

 Return to Orlando City

 Lynn returned to Orlando City for the 2023 season, and he made his first appearance following his return on March 18 in a 2–1 loss to Charlotte FC when he came on as a 82nd minute substitute for César Araújo.

 In the following season, Lynn made his first start and scored his first goal for the club on March 23, 2024, in a 2–0 victory over Austin FC.

 After having his contract option exercised by Orlando City to extend his tenure at the club, on January 18, 2025, Lynn announced his retirement from playing professional soccer to pursue a career outside of the sport at the age of 25-years-old.

 Personal life

 Lynn's father, John, played soccer at Saint Louis University from 1988 to 1991.
 Lynn loves to golf in his free time and he idolizes Cristiano Ronaldo.

+After retiring from professional soccer, Lynn became an intern for Eagle Private Capital in January 2025, where he worked until April, before joining William Blair as a full-time investing banking analyst in July 2025.